 - 1. Complete and sign an application for graduate admission. - 2.
 Submit the \$25 application fee to the Admissions Office. - 3.
-Submit an official transcript from the institution granting the bachelor's degree.
+Submit an official transcript from all post-secondary institutions attended.
 Transcripts are "official" only when being sent directly to Sterling College from the degree granting institution.
 Transcripts sent to students are considered "unofficial" but may be used in transfer evaluation. - 4.
 Graduate applicants must submit a personal letter of interest stating reasons and influences for deciding to pursue a graduate degree. - 5.
 Graduate applicants must submit at least one letter of recommendation (the specific program may require more than one). - 6.
 Participate in an interview with graduate program faculty.